to268/phoenix/README.md

 # Phoenix
 An hobbyist operating system which aims to be simple and customizable.\
-Prebuild iso file is avariable in the Release tab.
+The prebuild iso file is available in the Release tab.

 ## Build
 In order to build it you need to: